michaelprice232/github-actions-course/readme.md

 "my commit msg [skip ci]"
 https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/skipping-workflow-runs

 To pass details between jobs you can:
 1. Use simple values (text/numbers etc.).
 These are defined as outputs on the job level and then steps push key/value pairs to a $GITHUB_OUTPUT envar
 2. Artifacts can be created/retrieved using upload-artifact and download-artifact actions.
 These are files/directories

+Caches can be used to reduce build times for config such as build dependencies which change infrequently.
+Caches can be shared between multiple jobs and workflows.
+There are actions for `actions/cache` as well as more granular actions `actions/cache/restore` and `actions/cache/save` (similar to cache but omit the save and restore built-in steps respectively).
+An alternative is to use the higher level actions such as `actions/setup-node` and `actions/setup-go`, which can also handle this caching action.